Moshe Reuven Azman: 2022 war response

-Kherson Humanitarian Crisis

-In response to the liberation of Kherson on November 11, 2022, by Ukrainian forces, Rabbi Azman and his organization provided extensive emergency aid to the residents of the city.
-As Russian troops withdrew from the city, they destroyed key buildings, cut power lines, disabled the local water treatment plants and power generators, and planted explosives and landmines in key transit areas.
-Furthermore, they ensured that virtually no food remained in the city – stealing what they could and burning the rest.
-Rabbi Azman organized aid shipments and distributions to the city.
+His adopted son Matityahu (Anton) Samborsky died on 12 September 2024 while fighting for the country's military on the front line with Russia.

-International Relations
+International relations

-Rabbi Azman has dedicated himself to strengthening Israel-Ukraine relations.
-Rabbi Azman has met several times with Prime Minister Benjamin Netanyahu to discuss the humanitarian crisis in Ukraine.
-Rabbi Azman also received MK Nir Barkat in Ukraine.
-Nir Barkat was the first Israeli politician to visit Ukraine since the beginning of the war.
+Azman has dedicated himself to strengthening Israel-Ukraine relations.
+He has met several times with Prime Minister Benjamin Netanyahu to discuss the humanitarian crisis in Ukraine.
+Azman also received Nir Barkat in Ukraine.
+Barkat was the first Israeli politician to visit Ukraine since the beginning of the war.
 On October 28, 2022, Rabbi Azman hosted an event in collaboration with The Friends of Zion Museum.
 Attending were Benjamin Netanyahu, Nir Barkat, the Kosovan Ambassador to Israel and the Slovakian Ambassadors to Israel.